wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 1 - Exploring DevOps/DEMO 1.2 - ContinuousDeployment/Demo 1.2.md

 * At the homepage of the PartsUnlimitedMRP team project in Visual Studio Team Services, click on the **Work** tab in the upper-left corner of the page.

 > To do so, you will make your changes in a new branch to isolate your changes.
-It is a good practice to do so, that way you can enforce pull requests and perform code reviews before you merge your changes back in your source branch.
+It is a good practice to do so; that way you can enforce pull requests and perform code reviews before you merge your changes back in your source branch.

 * Click the ellipsis on the right of the work item titled *Change Clients web site titles* and choose **New Branch...**.